dbdchamaleen-rgb/My-project/README.md

 The seventh.py shows the multi-panel figure of daily temperature, humidity, and noise levels with 5-day moving averages (red) highlighting trends.
 Mean values and ±1\sigma thresholds mark normal ranges, while black points indicate extreme deviations, clearly illustrating variability and anomalies in each variable.

 The ninth.py  first calculates the mean, standard deviation, and upper/lower thresholds, then plots a histogram of daily temperatures with a fitted KDE curve to show the overall distribution.
+The eight.py file visualizes how the number of extreme days changes with different threshold values 𝑘 for three variables—temperature, humidity, and noise.
+For each variable, it counts how many days exceed ±𝑘 standard deviations from the mean.